tcarlsen/caravanwar.info/_addons/flame.md

 ---
-layout: card
+layout: addon
 name: Flame
-rarity: epic
+rarity: Epic
-avatar: assets/avatars/A_Flame.png
 image: https://i.imgur.com/Hh9PVyF.png
-damage: 43
-armor_piercing: 0
-attack_speed: 2
-attack_range: 4
-target_ground: true
-target_air: true
 ---

-## Abilities:

-**Flamethrower**
+# Abilities

-Uses a flamethrower to burn everything in its damage radius.
+**Flamethrower:** Uses a flamethrower to burn everything in its damage radius.

-## Description:
+# Description

 Incinerates anyone and anything that tries steal something from you.